Mikulex/mikulex-blog/_posts/welcome-to-my-new-blog.md

 I've been wanting to make some kind of blog for a while, even when I'm not sure what even to write about.
 The concept of having some kind of blog seemed interesting.
 Well, now I'm here.

 Another reason for wanting to start a blog was because I wanted some project to work on.
-Popular advice is always "*Look for problems you want to solve!*" or "*Find something you want to automate!*", but I struggle with coming up with something that I wanted to automate and often don't have some *interesting* problem that went beyond being simple Python or Ruby scripts.
+Popular advice is always "*Look for problems you want to solve!*" or "*Find something you want to automate!*", but I struggle with coming up with something that I wanted to automate and I often don't have some *interesting* problem that went beyond being simple Python or Ruby scripts.

 There are project ideas flying around on the internet like writing your own todo app, or a website that shows you the weather.
 I won't deny that those are great things to write for beginners from a technical standpoint, but if I'm trying to work on a hobby project, I lose interest if it's something I don't end up using myself.